 Group leaders must have completed Bristol Parks Health & Safety training.
 You will need to submit updated Health & Safety Plans and risk assessments and get them approved before any group activities take place.

 This guidance has been put together by Bristol Parks to support those who are able and wish to volunteer or run sessions.
 It does not imply any expectation for groups to do so.

 To control numbers and ensure everyone’s safety sessions will need to have a system of prebooking; please do not publicly advertise the dates and times of sessions in advance.

-Note the changes that take effect from 4th July do not change the guidance on group sizes being limited to SIX.
+Note the changes that took effect from 4th July did not change the guidance on group sizes being limited to SIX.

 Note training is currently suspended due to Covid-19